Karuvatta: Educational institutions

-Karuvatta N.S.S Higher Secondary School NSSHSS official site was established (then, the NSS High School) before eighty-five years and has a better position in quality education ever since.
+Karuvatta N.S.S Higher Secondary School was established (then, the NSS High School) before eighty-five years.
 It has from Fifth Standard (grade) to Plus Two course including an English Medium Batch.
 The school's land and the building were donated by Samudayathil Keshavakurup to Nair Service Society.
 Famous novelist Thakazhi Sivasankara Pillai was a former student.
 When the institution became a higher secondary school in 1997, Kattiyattu Sudhamony Kunjamma of the Samudayathil Family became the first principal.

 There are five Upper Primary Schools teaching to the Kerala State-based SSLC syllabus: St.James U P School at Market Junction, S.K.V U P school at Vazhiyambalam Junction, S.N.D.P.U.P School Store Junction are amongst them.
 S.N.D.P.L.P School managed by the S.N.D.P Yogam Branch Number 291.
 Kumarapuram LPGS and LPBS are the very oldest schools, some of them 100 years or older.
 Kuzhikkad EALP school is also one of the very oldest schools in Karuvatta Village.
 There are many English medium schools teaching to the Central syllabus in addition to the above-mentioned Kerala State syllabus schools.
 Vidya Public School started in 1991, is one of these English medium schools teaching to the C.B.S.E syllabus.
-It has quickly risen to a prominent position in the community, with students receiving accolades at the national level.